 - Logging and Monitoring

 After completing the assessment, Triaxiom will formally document the findings.
 The output provided will generally include an executive-level report and a technical findings report.
 The executive-level report is written for management consumption and includes a high-level overview of the assessment activities, scope, most critical/thematic issues discovered, overall risk scoring, and organizational security strengths.
 The technical findings report, on the other hand, will include all issues listed individually, details about the issues, an overview of the risk, recommended remediation actions, and helpful reference links.

 All assessments go through a rigorous technical and editorial quality assurance phase.
 This may also include follow-ups with the client to confirm or deny details gathered during the assessment, as appropriate.

 The final activity in any assessment will be a presentation of all documentation to the client.
 Triaxiom will walk the client through the information provided, make any updates needed, and address questions regarding the assessment output.
 Following this activity, we’ll provide new revisions of documentation, if applicable.

 Hopefully this helps explain our gap analysis methodology.
-Of course, our approach is fluid for every assessment, and can differ based on your organization’s particular goals.
+Of course, our approach is fluid for every assessment, and can differ based on your organization’s particular goals (reach out if you’d like to discuss).
 Additionally, oftentimes during these assessments we’ll take particular care to focus on areas that cause the most concern or risk to your organization.
 Our goal is to provide you with a holistic view of your risk for your organization as a whole, and help you develop a strategic plan to continue to mature your information security program.